IBM/aspera-cli/docs/README.erb.md

 - JSON Web Token (JWT) : authentication is secured by a private key (recommended for <%=tool%>)
 - Web based authentication : authentication is made by user using a browser
-- URL Token : external users authentication with URL tokens (public links)
+- URL Token : external user's authentication with URL tokens (public links)

 The authentication method is controlled by option `auth`.

 For a **quick start**, follow the mandatory and sufficient section: [API Client Registration](#api-client-registration) (auth=web) as well as [[Option Preset](#option-preset) for Aspera on Cloud](#configuration-for-aspera-on-cloud).

-For a more convenient, browser-less, experience follow the [JWT](#authentication-with-private-key) section (auth=jwt) in addition to Client Registration.
+For a more convenient, browser-less, experience follow the [JWT](#authentication-with-private-key) section (`auth=jwt`) in addition to Client Registration.

-In Oauth, a **Bearer** token is generated to authenticate REST calls.
+In OAuth, a **Bearer** token is generated to authenticate REST calls.
 Bearer tokens are valid for a period of time defined (by the AoC app, configurable by admin) at its creation.
 <%=tool%> saves generated tokens in its configuration folder, tries to re-use them or regenerates them when they have expired.